Bedrock-OSS/bedrock-wiki/docs/text/rawtext.md

 ![](/assets/images/documentation/tellrawshow.png)

-Rawtexts are used to send and display rich text to players.
+Raw text is used to send and display rich text to players.
 This can be used in a `/tellraw` or `/titleraw` command.

 Inside the squared brackets `[]`, this is where you will list multiple text objects of your choice.